ishowta/universal-graphql-app-boilerplate/.github/README.md

-# Universal GraphQL App Boilerplate
+# Universal GraphQL App Boilerplate (experimental)

 GraphQL driven universal application boilerplate used React, React Native, PostgreSQL, PostGraphile, Relay and tailwindcss

-:warning: **This app works pretty well, but it's still WIP so it can't be used in production.**
+:warning: **This app will probably work, but it's still experimental and can't be used in production.**

 ## Concept